bcstrawn/tic-tac-toe-tdd/README.md

 tic-tac-toe-tdd
 ===============

-A tic-tac-toe game written as a POJO using TDD.
+Tic-tac-toe written as a POJO using TDD, with an angular front-end.
+The game is interacted with through the gameservice.